Wroud/reistore/README.md

 const value = store.state.counter;
 // value = 1
 ```
-### Transaction API
+### Batch API
-You also can use transaction api for executing series of commands, transaction can be undone.
+You also can use batch api for executing series of commands.
-Transaction always faster when you need execute more then one command.
+Batch always faster when you need execute more then one command.
 ```js
 import {
   createStore,